Nahlen/monty-hall-test/README.md

 * Right now the engine does not consider multiple sessions, users, etc.

 ### Known bugs
-* The game engine returns which door has `Win` before game is completed, basically the door with the win can be known before selecting door if you look in the api response.
+* The game engine method `getCurrentGame` does not "hide" which door has win.
+Basically by looking at the response data you can see which door has the win before completing game.
 * Game history should include all the player choices, for example the selected door, which door was opened, etc.

 ## Game engine